Tech Insights – October 2020

 Azure Defender is released by Microsoft for the public to preview

 What is Azure Defender for IOT?
-According to Sergiu Gatlan for Bleeping Computer, is is explained as “an IoT/OT device threat protection solution that integrates with Microsoft's Azure Sentinel and third-party solutions (SIEMs, CMDBs, and SOAR)” and it helps by providing monitoring of threats continuously as well as vulnerability management.
-It’s direct focus is on providing monitoring in security for applications, specialized devices, machine-to-machine (M2M) as well as also providing industrial protocols that are specialized (Modbus, DNP3, BACnet to name a few).
-When there is added visibility to unmanaged, misconfigured and unpatched IoT/OT technology devices, it creates a harder time for threats to abuse them in order to gain a hold “into the networks of industrial and critical infrastructure organizations”(Gatlan for Bleeping Computer).
+According to Sergiu Gatlan for Bleeping Computer, it is “an IoT/O.T. device threat protection solution that integrates with Microsoft’s Azure Sentinel and third-party solutions (SIEMs, CMDBs, and SOAR),” and it helps by providing monitoring of threats continuously as well as vulnerability management.
+Its direct focus is on providing monitoring in security for applications, specialized devices, and machine-to-machine (M2M), as well as also providing specialized industrial protocols (Modbus, DNP3, BACnet, to name a few).
+When visibility is added to unmanaged, misconfigured, and unpatched IoT/O.T. technology devices, it creates a more challenging time for threats to abuse them to gain a hold “into the networks of industrial and critical infrastructure organizations” (Gatlan for Bleeping Computer).

-Azure Defender for IOT sends alerts into Azure Sentinel, which are triggered by detection engines for analytics that alert violations of protocol, violations of policy, anomaly detection, industrial malware detection as well as operational incident detection that are included on sensors, which are used to collect traffic from ICS networks.
+Azure Defender for IOT sends alerts into Azure Sentinel, which are triggered by detection engines for analytics that alert violations of protocol, violations of policy, anomaly detection, industrial malware detection, as well as operational incident detection that are included on sensors, which are used to collect traffic from ICS networks.

 Wanting to learn more about IoT security